lynnhailey/ProjectEulerPython/README.md

 ProjectEulerPython
 ==================

-Project Euler Exercises in Pythin
+Project Euler Exercises in Python.
+See http://projecteuler.net/